Data

 Grammatical usage

-The word data is technically a plural noun, as in, "The data are being processed."
+Data is a plural noun, as in, "The data are being processed."
 The singular form of data is datum, from the Latin word meaning "something given."

 While using data as a plural noun is technically correct, in modern usage, data is also accepted as a singular noun, as in, "The data is being processed."